Athletic Booster Club of Dexter (ABCD) By-Laws

 Article IV: Duties of Board of Representatives and Officers

 Section 4.1: Board of Representatives-Duties: Manage the business affairs of the ABCD in accordance with the Articles, Bylaws and majority vote of the Board of Representatives.
 Advocate on behalf of the funding and facilities needs of a high school athletic team or of the Mill Creek Middle School Athletic Program.
-Cast one vote on behalf of said team or the Middle School Athletic Program.
+Cast one vote on behalf of each team or the Middle School Athletic Program they represent.
 Work on behalf of the needs of the Dexter Athletic Programs as a whole.
 Ensure the participation of the parents of the represented group in ABCD fundraising efforts and sponsored activities.
-Regularly attend meetings or authorize a voting proxy by informing the Secretary.
+Regularly attend monthly meetings.

 Section 4.2: President Duties: The President shall implement the decision of the Board of Representatives, supervise and control the business affairs of the ABCD, preside over meetings, cast the tie-breaking vote if necessary, have the authority to negotiate and sign contracts and other instruments on behalf of the ABCD, and perform other duties as may be prescribed by the Board.
 At the conclusion of the President’s term of office, he or she becomes Past President.